mariiio/linkedin_connect/README.md

 | `MESSAGE` | Message to connect (`%EMPLOYEE%` and `%COMPANY%*` will be replaced with real values) |
 | `POSITION_KEYWORDS` | Keywords to filter employees in specific positions |

-3. Paste and run the content of [linkedin_connect.js](https://raw.githubusercontent.com/mariiio/linkedin_connect/master/linkedin_connect.js) in the chrome dev tools [console](https://developers.google.com/web/tools/chrome-devtools/open#console) (or add it as a [snippet](https://developers.google.com/web/tools/chrome-devtools/javascript/snippets#runsources))
+3. Run it in the chrome dev tools [console](https://developers.google.com/web/tools/chrome-devtools/open#console) (or add it as a [snippet](https://developers.google.com/web/tools/chrome-devtools/javascript/snippets#runsources))

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.